-One of the Work Teams established by the OSC as part of the GNSO improvements process was the Communications and Coordination (CCT) Work Team.7 The CCT has completed consolidated report of recommendations to improve GNSO communications, which were approved by the GNSO Council at its meeting in Brussels, Belgium on 23 June 2010.8 These recommendations included multi-language support for the GNSO website, and making localization policies consistent.
+One of the Work Teams established by the OSC as part of the GNSO improvements process was the Communications and Coordination (CCT) Work Team.
+The CCT has completed consolidated report of recommendations to improve GNSO communications, which were approved by the GNSO Council at its meeting in Brussels, Belgium on 23 June 2010.
+These recommendations included multi-language support for the GNSO website, and making localization policies consistent.
 In addition to these recommendations, the OSC CSG Work Team recommends that the Committee's global outreach strategy should include funding for GNSO outreach-related materials; official briefings, announcements, and notices; podcasts and other e-learning materials; and policy summaries to be made available the official United Nation (UN) languages in accordance with ICANN's Translation Principles.
-The Committee's strategy should include recommendations for tools and funding to assist GNSO Stakeholder Groups and Constituencies to adopt a similar commitment to translation.
-In addition, the Committee's strategy should include recommendations for engaging volunteer multilingual contacts for newcomers and to respond to non-English language inquiries from prospective GNSO community members.
+The Committee's strategy should recommendations for tools and funding to assist GNSO Stakeholder Groups and Constituencies to adopt a similar commitment to translation.
+In addition, the Committee's strategy should include recommendations for engage volunteer multilingual